particle-iot/docs/src/content/getting-started/developer-tools/cli.md

 ### Consuming the library

-To test your changes in the library, compile the project using `particle compile <platform>`
+To test your changes in the library, compile the project using `particle compile <platform> <directory>`

-`particle compile photon`
+`particle compile boron . --saveTo firmware.bin`

 This will create a `.bin` file which you then flash to your device.

 `particle flash mydevice firmware.bin`

-(Replace the name `firmware.bin` with the name of the `.bin` file produced by the compile step.)

 ### Contributing the library